 Strawberries for less than two euros: a price miracle in Coburg!

-The role of the weather and the harvest
+The role of weather and harvest

-price trends and outlook
+Price trends and outlook